Electric Vehicle Charging Basics

 Electric vehicles will play a key role in ushering in a more sustainable future, and their continued adoption will rely on making the transition to electric a safe, reliable and cost-effective experience.
 But driving an EV isn’t like driving a traditional gas vehicle, and for any drivers looking to purchase the former, it’ll be important to understand the nuances of charging on the move, whether it’s at home, at work, or along the curbside.

-Other common destinations for charging infrastructure include transit corridors, commercial real estate sites like shopping malls and big-box retailers, and even restaurants and coffee shops: anywhere a driver might spend enough time to rustle up a charge.
+Other common destinations for the electric vehicle charging infrastructure include transit corridors, commercial real estate sites like shopping malls and big-box retailers, and even restaurants and coffee shops: anywhere a driver might spend enough time to rustle up a charge, in other words.
 (Continued below article links)

 While EV drivers can be certain to find a wide variety of chargers on-the-go, it’s true that most EV charging happens at home, often overnight.
 Because of this, one of the most important things we can do to ensure people transition to electric is to develop home charging stations that are durable and easy to use.
 You can find a breakdown of some of these stations, and their relevant features, here.